shajeshsharma/modelviz/README.md

-# modelviz
+# tmodelviz
-## This package allows interactive visualization of tellurium simulations
+## This package allows interactive visualization of tellurium simulations in a jupyter notebook.